What Is Kosher Food?

 - You can't eat milk and meat products at the same time, put them on the same dishes, or prepare or eat them with the same utensils.
 You also have to wait a certain amount of time to eat milk after meat and vice versa.

-- Fish is kosher if it has both fins and scales, such as a salmon, bass, or trout.
+- Fish is kosher if it has both fins and scales, like salmon, bass, or trout.

-- Sea creatures that don't have fins and scales aren't kosher, such as shellfish, crabs, shrimp, and lobster.
+- Sea creatures that don't have fins and scales aren't kosher.
+This includes shellfish, crabs, shrimp, and lobster.

-- Relatively few cheeses are kosher.
+- Only a few cheeses are kosher.
 That's because they include an enzyme called rennet that comes from the stomachs of cows.
-Kosher cheese can't contain animal-based rennet.
+Kosher cheese can't have animal-based rennet.

 - A "K" means kosher certified.
 If the "K" is in a circle, it means the company OK Kosher Certification approved the product as kosher.